ishine/DiarizationProject/README.md

 The file **pv_prepareMyST.sh** is an important file that very closely follows the file https://github.com/kaldi-asr/kaldi/blob/master/egs/voxceleb/v2/run.sh but has been modified by me for creating the data directories (with and without pitch variations).
 My contributions can be found in the block of code between "Beginning of my code contributions" and "End of my code contributions".

-The evaluation script diarize_kaldi.sh was written by the PhD student I collaborated with.
+The evaluation script diarize_kaldi.sh (adapted from kaldi's evaluation scripts) was written by the PhD student I collaborated with.
 My contributions to this script are minor and have been represented in the code in a format similar to the one above.

 # PROJECT DETAILS